petershin/liferay-learn/docs/commerce/latest/en/installation-and-upgrades/4-0-breaking-changes.md

 ### What changed?

-* The method `updateCommerceOrder` has been reduced down from 4 methods to 3.
+* There are now only three instances of the `updateCommerceOrder` method, instead of four.

-* The method `updateCustomFields` has been removed.
+* Removed the `updateCustomFields` method.

-* The method `updateOrderStatus` has been removed.
+* Removed the `updateOrderStatus` method.

-* The method `updateTransactionId` has been removed.
+* Removed the `updateTransactionId` method.

-* The method `updateUser` has been removed.
+* Removed the `updateUser` method.

 ### Who is affected?